StanislavPetrov15/f-code/README.md

 - numeric.cpp - do not depend on other files
 - array.cpp - depends on <Windows.h>
 - range.cpp - do not depend on other files
+- pair.cpp - do not depend on other files
 - tuple.cpp - do not depend on other files
+- stack.cpp - do not depend on other files
-- pair.cpp - do not depend on other files
+- queue.cpp - do not depend on other files
 - list.cpp - depends on \<functional\> and range.cpp
 - bit_operations.cpp - depends on list.cpp
 - byte_operations.cpp - depends on list.cpp